-As one of the few double-board certified surgeons in both Plastic Surgery (focused on changing the appearance of the nose) and Otolaryngology (functional nasal surgery, Ear, Nose and Throat Surgery) Dr. Lin continues to be able to positively change the shape of one’s nose while improving and preserving the nasal function and breathing for patients near Boston.
+As one of the few double-board certified surgeons in both Plastic Surgery (focused on changing the appearance of the nose) and Otolaryngology (functional nasal surgery, Ear, Nose and Throat Surgery) Dr. Samuel Lin continues to be able to positively change the shape of one’s nose while improving and preserving the nasal function and breathing for patients near Boston.
 By specializing in nose reshaping, Dr. Lin can help patients that suffer from a deviated septum, have trouble breathing through their nose, and individuals that are interested in changing the appearance of their nose even from a previous Boston nose job.

 The nose is perhaps the most noticeable part of the face, due to its central location.
 Minor deformities and irregularities are very difficult to hide or camouflage and are more eye-catching than any other area of the face.
 Nasal proportions should be in harmony with each other and with the rest of the face and body features.
 A long thin nose that looks balanced in a tall, thin person with a long face will look out of place in a short stocky person with a wide face.

-Rhinoplasty (commonly referred to as a nose job) is the art of enhancing the shape of the nose and may involve improvement of the breathing.
+Rhinoplasty (commonly referred to as a nose job or nose surgery) is the art of enhancing the shape of the nose and may involve improvement of the breathing.
 Rhinoplasty can be done by open or closed approach according to the degree of nasal deformity and the corrections needed to be done.
 In the closed rhinoplasty all the incisions needed to reshape the nose are made from inside the nose, while in open rhinoplasty there is a small incision done at the base of the nose between the 2 nostrils at the columella (the portion of your nose between your nostrils).

-Functional Rhinoplasty:: Improvement of Breathing
+Functional Rhinoplasty: Improvement Of Breathing

 Functional rhinoplasty involves improving breathing after one has had a prior nose surgery or nasal trauma/broken nose.
 This procedure may be done to improve the nasal airway as well as the outward appearance of the nose.
-Dr. Lin’s specialty is functional and cosmetic rhinoplasty, as he is Board Certified in Plastic Surgery and Otolaryngology-Head and Neck Surgery (Ear, Nose, and Throat Surgery).
+Dr. Samuel Lin’s specialty is functional and cosmetic rhinoplasty, as he is Board Certified in Plastic Surgery and Otolaryngology-Head and Neck Surgery (Ear, Nose, and Throat Surgery).
 Insurance may cover portions of nose surgery relating to breathing issues.

 Patients that Dr. Lin sees usually fall into several groups of people.
 Patients who: